7 Popular Retirement Withdrawal Strategies

 While never touching the principal is a great way to maximize portfolio longevity, it means smaller expenditures, especially in the early years of retirement.

 We've covered seven of the most popular retirement withdrawal strategies.
 Each has been studied in-depth and could help retirees manage cash flow without worrying about a depleted portfolio.
 However, none of the strategies is fool proof.
 Each one could lead to financial difficulties due to market underperformance, inflation, or unexpected financial needs.
 The Retirement Budget Calculator may help you estimate these effects, but it does not cover every situation.
+It is designed with an emphasis on cash-flow and is for those looking for a "can I afford to retire calculator."

 Still, to maximize the likelihood of success, retirees will want to exercise discipline in adhering to their strategy.
 Retirees are more likely to have success by sticking with a strategy that matches their goals.
 If you're not sure which strategy works best for you, you may want to work with a fiduciary financial advisor who can help review your personal situation.